zzattack/munia/SKINS.md

 * `munia:trigger-id="id"`: indicates that this element is to be considered a trigger, and assigns an id to it.
 The id should be any unique integer number.
 * `munia:trigger-axis="x"`: id of this trigger axis on the controller.
 Refer to last section.
+* `munia:trigger-range="a-b"`: specifies the deadzone.
+Defaults to '0-255' but can be limited, e.g. to '30-240' for controllers with imperfect range.
 * `munia:trigger-type="bar/slide"`: whether this is rendered as a bar or slide.
 Bars are made partially visible, and slide-type triggers move some amount in one direction, depending on how far the trigger is pressed.
-* `munia:trigger-mirror="yes/no"`: only applies to bar type triggers.
-When non-mirrored (default), bars fill from left-to-right or top-to-bottom.
-Specifying `mirror="yes"` reverses that.
 * `munia:trigger-orientation="vertical/horizontal"`: whether the bar/slide is filled/moved in vertical or horizontal direction.
+* `munia:trigger-reverse="yes/no"`: only applies to bar type triggers.
+When non-reversed (default), bars fill from left-to-right or top-to-bottom.
+Specifying `trigger-reverse="yes"` reverses that.
+* `munia:trigger-inverse="yes/no"`: only applies to bar type triggers.
+Non-inversed triggers are 0% filled when the trigger is in resting state, and 100% filled when the trigger is entirely pressed.
+Inversing makes it so that not pressing the trigger reveals the entire object instead.
 * `munia:offset-scale="f.f"`: applies only to *slide*-type triggers.
 Similar to the offset-scale attribute for sticks.
-* `munia:trigger-range="a-b"`: specifies the deadzone.
-Defaults to '0-255' but can be limited, e.g. to '30-240' for controllers with imperfect range.
 * `munia:z-order="x"`: see Layering section above